 Step 2: Know What Charges Are Covered

-That said, you may be contractually responsible for those charges if your vehicle is sitting at a repair facility.
-If the insurer refuses to pay and the vehicle remains, these fees can accumulate quickly—and you may end up liable.
+That said, you may still be contractually responsible for those charges to the repair facility itself.
+If the insurer refuses payment and your vehicle remains on-site, these fees can accumulate quickly—leaving you personally liable.

-While it may feel instinctive to hold the vehicle until you agree with the settlement, doing so can put you in financial jeopardy.
-As the vehicle owner, you have a duty to mitigate those costs.
-To protect yourself, consider the following:
+While it may be tempting to hold the vehicle until you agree with the settlement, doing so can put you at financial risk.
+As the vehicle owner, you have a duty to mitigate costs.
+To protect yourself, consider:

-You're not conceding to their offer—you're protecting your position.
-This places the responsibility back on the insurance company.
-If they delay pickup, they may be liable for any additional charges.
+You’re not conceding to their offer; you’re protecting your position.
+By making the vehicle available, you place the responsibility back on the insurer.
+If they delay pickup after that point, they may be liable for any additional fees incurred.

-Step 3: Research the True Value of Your Vehicle
+Step 3: Research the True Actual Cash Value (ACV) of Your Vehicle

-Many insurers will provide a settlement number with little to no breakdown.
-However, in Arizona and most states, you are entitled to the actual cash value (ACV) of your vehicle plus taxes, title, license, document fees, and other associated costs.
+Many insurers present a settlement figure with little to no breakdown.
+In Arizona—and in most states—you may be entitled not only to the Actual Cash Value (ACV) of your vehicle, but also to taxes, title, license, document fees, and other associated costs.
+This is why it’s critical to know your true ACV before accepting any offer.

-Don’t rely solely on sources like Kelley Blue Book, which reflect national averages and dealer-based pricing.
+Avoid relying solely on resources like Kelley Blue Book, which reflect national averages and dealer-based pricing rather than your local market.
 Instead:

-• Search local dealership listings for vehicles similar to yours
+Search local dealership listings for vehicles similar to yours—ideally 2 to 3 comparable vehicles within a 50-mile radius.

-A well-documented vehicle history can significantly increase your vehicle’s value.
+A well-documented vehicle history can significantly strengthen your valuation.

 Step 4: Review and Respond to the Settlement Offer

 If the number seems low—and it often is—negotiate.
-Share your research, request a breakdown of how the offer was calculated, and question any missing amounts for taxes or fees.
-Be aware that insurers use various tactics: deducting advanced charges from the ACV, disputing shop fees, or applying pressure to settle quickly.
+Share your research, request a detailed breakdown of how the offer was calculated, how it applies to the policy, and question any missing amounts for taxes or fees.
+However, be aware that insurers may attempt to:

 Step 5: Understand the Risks of Retaining Your Vehicle

-If those fees aren’t paid, the shop may refuse to release the vehicle.
-This leaves you in a bind—holding a reduced settlement with no access to your car.
-Worse, if the vehicle is left behind, you could face legal and financial consequences.
-In Arizona, for instance, abandoning a vehicle is illegal.
+If these fees remain unpaid, the shop can legally refuse to release your vehicle.
+This puts you in a difficult position—holding a reduced settlement while having no access to the car.
+Worse, if the vehicle is left behind, you could face legal and financial repercussions.
+For example, in Arizona, abandoning a vehicle is illegal and carries additional liabilities.

-Always review the repair shop’s service agreement and understand your obligations before accepting a retention offer.
+Carefully review the repair shop’s service agreement to fully understand your financial obligations.

 A Note for Claimants